Released June 2018

 - Favorable and unfavorable changes in expected credit related cash flows will run through the allowance and credit loss expense.

-- Existing ASC 310-30 loans will be considered to be PCD loans upon adoption of the new standard and the amount non-accretable yield at adoption will be the initial allowance for credit loss.
+- Existing ASC 310-30 loans will be considered PCD loans upon adoption of the new standard and the amount non-accretable yield at adoption will be the initial allowance for credit loss.

 - Non-credit premium or discount will be accounted for based on the effective yield after the gross-up for the allowance.